 The difficulty of hiring people with the necessary skills is the most acute.
 It’s a common challenge for many HR departments and startups.

 Cost-effectiveness is the top 2 reasons why companies commit to IT project outsourcing.
 It’s a challenge for every business that pursues the task of stable growth.

 The opportunity to redirect resources to core business is the third reason.
 The focus on strengthening the core business is a vital requirement for enterprise survival.

-By comparing the needs of the companies on various sides with the statistics we should admit that IT project outsourcing faces the needs of each of them.
+By comparing the business needs of the companies of various sides with the statistics, we should admit that IT project outsourcing faces the business needs of each of them.